Australia at the 1998 Winter Paralympics: Withdrawals

-David Munk achieved to get two bronze medals during his career, and had a great chance to achieve another medal at the 1998 Winter Paralympics, where he unfortunately could not compete.
+David Munk achieved to get two bronze medals during his career, and had a great chance to achieve another medal at the 1998 Winter Paralympics, where he could not compete.

 Medalists

 James Paterson performed strongly in the blue-ribbon event, the Men's Downhill and eclipsed the opposition, beating New Zealander Mathew Butson to the gold medal by over a second.
 After two bad races in the Giant Slalom and Super G, Patterson fought back to claim bronze in the Slalom LW9.

 Results

 The Winter team performed admirably, even though there were difficult circumstances.
 The team of six reduced to four competitors were a part of the difficult situation.
 Even though such a small team represented Australia, the achievements were great to the numbers of participants from Australia.

 The Australian team competed in alpine skiing, which involved the four events downhill, super giant slalom, super slalom and slalom.
 The Australian team achieved one gold medal, and one bronze medal, won by James Patterson.
 This was a decline from previous paralympics, but due to the withdrawal of Hacon and Munk, who were both big medal hopes, this was a great achievement by the Australian team.